fysnet/emu_test/readme.txt

 Of course, you are more than welcome to improve each and any instruction.
 Simply do so, then send me your results and I will post them here.

-Here is an example source file, which prints the results for the CLC instruction:
+Here is an example source file, which prints the results for the CLC, STC, and CMC instructions:

 ; =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
 ; This routine 'tests' the clc/stc/cmc instructions